assembler-institute/reactjs-wish-list/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Assembler School: React.js Todo List <!-- omit in toc -->
+# Assembler School: React.js Wish List <!-- omit in toc -->

-In this project you will learn how to create a React.js todo list.
+In this project you will learn how to create a React.js Wish list.

 ## Table of Contents <!-- omit in toc -->